google/closure-compiler-npm/packages/google-closure-compiler-js/readme.md

   Java and JS versions of the compiler, leading to user frustration and confusion.
  - Users always have the option to install the JVM and run the Java version.
 We realize that some users strongly prefer not to install and use a JVM.
-We believe that these users' needs are satisfied by the Graal compiled-to-native version of the compiler, which is much faster and more functionally identical to the behavior of the Java version than the JS version ever could be.
+We believe that these users' needs are satisfied by the Graal compiled-to-native versions of the compiler, which are much faster than the JS version ever could be.
+ Native versions offer full and equivalent functionality of the Java version including support for all the compiler options.